 Please refer to the Kernel & Features Specification for more details, the Multi-Sandbox capability of the Core Engine and more generally the Kernel Developer Guide chapter.

 4.6.3 Scheduler

-The Core Engine features a Green Threads model that can interact with the C world using [SNI].
-The (green) thread policy is as follows:
+The Core Engine features a Green Threads model.
+The semantic is as follows:

 - · preemptive for different priorities,

 - · round-robin for same priorities,

 - "priority inheritance protocol" when priority inversion occurs.3